 - bone thinning

-- scoliosis, which is excessive curvature of the spine
+- scoliosis, which is an abnormal curvature of your spine

 - mild mental impairment